sisoe24/execute-in-iterm2/README.md

 ## 1.7.
 Known Issues

-- Reloading Visual Studio Code will cause the tabs id to reset, so new tabs will be created instead of using the existing ones.
+- Reloading Visual Studio Code will cause the id tab to reset, so a new one will get created instead of using the existing one.
-- Changing iTerm2 active window, will cause the extension to create new tabs instead of using the existing ones.
+- Changing the iTerm2 active window will cause the extension to create a new tab for the new window.
-- Does not work properly when iTerm2 window is minimized (`CMD + M`).
+- It does not work when the iTerm2 window is minimized (`CMD + M`).
-- Visual Studio Code should retake focus after iTerm2 executes the command, but sometime it does, sometime it doesn't.
+- Visual Studio Code should retake focus after iTerm2 executes the command, but sometimes it does, sometimes it doesn't.

 ## 1.8.
 TODO

-- [ ] More complex command matching pattern to allow different commands for the same file extension.
+- [ ] More complex matching patterns to allow different commands for the same file extension.
 - [ ] Expose more of the iTerm2 Python API to Visual Studio Code like tab/window manipulation, etc.
 - [ ] Tests.